feathersjs-ecosystem/feathers-hooks-common/README.md

 (2) Retain only selected criteria in query (before hook).

-- Field names support dot notation
+- Field names support dot notation.
 - Supports multiple data items, including paginated `find`.
 - May be dynamically disabled, using either a sync or promise based function.